 Before business leaders allocate budget for an IT project, they’re typically a lot more interested in how that project benefits the business overall than they are in just reducing network bandwidth costs.
 There’s usually a lot of competition for budget dollars in a business so if IT leaders want budget dollars to be allocated to a new technology project, they need to be able to make a strong business case for SD-WAN.

-When it comes to software-defined wide area networking (SD-WAN), the good news is that the business case is compelling.
+When it comes to software-defined wide area networking (SD-WAN), the good news is that the business case for SD-WAN is compelling.
 Here are few key examples:

 Improved Business Agility: The fundamental equation of business is that time equals money.
 Business leaders quickly lose interest (pun not intended) in projects that take longer than 90 days, otherwise known as a financial quarter.
 That doesn’t mean that the entire IT project needs to be completed in that time span.
 But it does mean that some form of a tangible return needs to be manifested within that time.
 Rather than waiting weeks or even months for a carrier to make available a leased MPLS line to connect a new remote office, an SD-WAN provides a network overlay that can be set up using broadband internet connections in a matter of days.

 Better still, the business doesn’t need to make any long-term commitments to a leased line if they don’t need the specialized characteristics that leased lines provide.
 A business can, for example, now easily take advantage of seasonal opportunities such as setting up a temporary retail outlet for the holiday shopping season or an office for tax preparers in the weeks leading up to April 15.
 Plus the savings generated by reducing the amount of IT time required to set up those offices and see the return on investment (ROI) is achieved a lot sooner.